pyta-uoft/pyta/examples/README.md

 #### Comments

-Write comments in a manner that would be used to talk to a beginner.
+Write comments in a manner that would be used to explain to a beginner.
 Be explicit with clear explanation, and avoid using jargon.

 Try to point out where the error occurs in the example, if possible.
 Inline comments, with two spaces before the hash symbol, are useful for this purpose, for